bhargavakula01/credit-card-churning-predictor/README.md

 # credit-card-churning-predictor
 Created a basic machine learning model to detect credit card churners
-- Specifically focusing on understanding feature engineering
+- Learned about feature engineering
 - Learing how to implement basic ML models
+- Learned the basics of python packages to help with data analysis.